jessestuart/unifi_exporter/README.md

 - Native multi-arch (i.e., as defined in the [V2 image manifest, schema 2][v2-image-manifest]) support for `amd64`, `armv7`/`armhf`, and `arm64`/`aarch64`
   architectures.
-Use it on your AWS VM's, your RPi's, your Odroid C2's, Rock64's... you get the idea.
+Use it on your GCP VM's, your Raspberry Pis, your Odroid C2's, Rock64's... you get the idea.

 - Turnkey integration with an existing Prometheus Operator deployment.